Centre for Science - Chemistry labs

 CHEM311/313 lab exemptions at Athabasca University can be granted only if:

-- Equivalent^ courses must include a minimum of 35 hrs of lab instruction.
+- an equivalent^ course has been taken that includes a minimum of 35 hrs of lab instruction, and

-- Experiments must cover equivalent breadth of techniques (see below for details).
+- the experiments cover an equivalent breadth of techniques (see below for details), and

-- Lab grade must be at least 75%.
+- the lab grade was at least 75%.
 If you have a grade less than 75%, Course Coordinator approval is required.

 ^Equivalent to 311 must include titrations (acid/base, complexation and redox); gravimetric analysis; and use of a pH meter or other ISE.
 Optional: Molecular Spectroscopy (UV-VIS, Fluorescence, FTIR and/or Raman).